protontypes/LibreSelery/README.md

 [...]
 You can also send funds to an email address.
 This will register as a referral as well.

 LibreSelery is working on a way to make even this referral income transparent for the sending account.

+### How does this works from the legal side in the context of people partly funded by third-party sources, being employed in academics, or people working in industries?

+LibreSelery will send the donation to the public email address of your GitHub account.
+In case the email address is a business or academics address you need to talk to your organization what to do with the donation.
+If you have entered a private e-mail address here, you can accept donations at your own discretion.
+We consider your project contribution as privately done that has not already been rewarded.

 ## Support LibreSelery